Murrstock - stock.adobe.com

 How to create snapshots for Azure VMs and managed disks

-Snapshots are a tried and trusted way to save a point-in-time copy of a virtual machine that users can easily revert to when needed.
+Snapshots are a trusted way to save a point-in-time copy of a VM that users can easily revert to when needed.
 In Microsoft Azure, however, snapshots are not the same as what a seasoned on-site administrator might expect.

 What are Azure snapshots and how do they work?

-Azure snapshots exist as a backup tool to ensure the administrator has a good copy of the virtual machine disks if needed.
+Azure snapshots exist as point-in-time copies to ensure the administrator has a good copy of the VM disks.
 Azure snapshots can also be cloned into additional VMs.
+This is how scale sets work; one snapshotted disk is cloned into all the VMs in the set.
 Users can create Azure VM snapshots using PowerShell or Azure CLI.

 Keep these best practices in mind when creating and using Azure snapshots:

-• Don't keep snapshots for longer than needed; they cost money and can negatively affect performance.
+• Don't keep snapshots for longer than needed.
+They cost money.

-IT teams can use an Azure snapshot to complete tasks such as:
+IT teams can use an Azure snapshot to complete the following tasks:

 To create an Azure VM snapshot, navigate to the Azure Portal and select Create a resource.
 Use the search function and type in "snap" to take a basic snapshot.
 This will highlight the snapshot blade.
 Click on the link to open the required blade, as shown in Figure 1.

 Click the Add button to create the new Azure snapshot.
-Once the snapshot wizard is open, select the following properties for your snapshot:
+Once the snapshot wizard is open, select the following properties for the snapshot:

 • Select the resource group to which the server belongs.